guettli/bash-strict-mode/README.md

 This makes sure we use the Bash shell, and not a different shell.
 Writing portable shell scripts is more complicated, and I want to get things done, so I use Bash and its handy features.

-The command `/usr/bin/env` lookups `bash` in `$PATH`.
-This is handy if `/bin/bash` is outdated on your system, and you installed a new version in your home directory
+The command `/usr/bin/env` looks up `bash` in `$PATH`.
+This is handy if `/bin/bash` is outdated on your system, and you installed a new version in your home directory.

 ---